Here is an introduction to Family Devotions after a recent article encouraged women to challenge their husbands in this important task.

 I begin this section with some trepidation.
 Family devotions can be the Holy Grail of Christian family life.
 Have family devotions consistently and you are “in.”
 Admit that you fail at family devotions and….well, let’s just say you are a second class Christian family.

-Family devotions is not the magic bullet that guarantees success.
-I grew up in a church going home and I am walking with the Lord today.
+Family devotions are not the magic bullet that guarantees success.
+I grew up in a church-going home and I am walking with the Lord today.
 Yet, my father never once had anything close to family devotions.
 On the other hand, men I greatly respect consistently conducted family devotions when their children were young.
-Yet some of their children are not walking with the Lord.
-Remember what we said at the beginning, there is no magic bullet.
+Yet some of their children are not walking with the Lord today.
+Remember what we said at the beginning: there is no magic bullet.
 While fathers are commanded to nourish our children in the word and to talk about these commandments in the home, no clear method is commanded.

 What is Family Devotions?
 The Positives